Example 1 – Successful SELECT

 The WARNINGCODE value can be specified on an EXIT command as the value to use as BTEQ's return code.
 The OS command can be used to invoke another BTEQ process.
 Assume that second process ends with an EXIT command that supplies its WARNINGCODE value.
 That value then becomes the "calling" BTEQ process's SYSTEMRETURNCODE value.

-For more information about error codes and severity levels, see Error Handling.
-The tables in BTEQ Return Codes list the database error messages that are assigned default severity levels (return codes) of 04, 08, and 012, respectively.
-For a complete list of all database error codes, see Teradata Vantage™ - Database Messages, B035-1096.
+For more information about error codes and severity levels, refer to Error Handling.
+The tables in BTEQ Return Codes list the Teradata Database error messages that are assigned default severity levels (return codes) of 04, 08, and 012, respectively.
+For a complete list of all Teradata Database error codes, refer to Messages (B035-1096).